PDrifting/CBookDraft/book.markdown

     u16 shorts [4];              // compatible integer types and embedding
     u32 ints   [2];              // it inside our struct.
-These members will u64 intBase;                 // still share the same memory region where };                             // these members outside the union will have char *pchars;                  // their own regions of memory as regular f32 floats [2];                // members of a struct. f64 doubles[2];
+These members will u64 intBase;                 // still share the same memory region where };                             // the members outside the union will have char *pchars;                  // their own regions of memory as regular f32 floats [2];                // members of a struct. f64 doubles[2];
-  f80 floatBase;
+  f80 longFloat;
 } TMagiCaster;

 s32 main() {